AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/map-editor-advanced-map-editor.md

 ## Side-by-side view

 Displays the Author view alongside the corresponding Source view.
-This layout allows you to edit content in the Author view while simultaneously viewing the corresponding XML, helping you verify structure and make accurate updates in real time.
+This layout helps you work with both the visual structure and the underlying XML at the same time.
+This makes it easier to understand how your map is built and ensures that any changes you make are aligned with the intended structure.

+For example, if a topic is not appearing correctly in your output, you can use the Author view to check its placement in the map while simultaneously reviewing the Source view to review the topic reference or attributes.

 ![](images/map-editor-side-by-side-view.png)